ffreemt/google-stranslate/README.md

 ```

 ### `async version`: `atranslate`
-If you feel so inclined, you may use the async version of itranslate: atranslate:
+If you feel so inclined, you may use the async version of itranslate ``atranslate``:
 ```python
 import asyncio
 from itranslate import atranslate as atrans